This morning while I was blowing my hair dry:

 I don't know where I get it from (mom)

-And I find myself constantly saying "I'm not yelling" as I am yelling it.
+And I find myself constantly saying "I'm not yelling" as I

 I don't like to yell.